Some Relationships Are Not As They Appear

 That’s because domestic abuse is often hidden…

-These commonly accepted symbols of love, such as the poem and candy hearts, take on an entirely new meaning when you listen to the words in the poem and see the text on the hearts.
+Commonly accepted symbols of love, such as candy hearts, take on an entirely new meaning when you listen to the words in the poem below and see the text on the hearts.

 “I will track where you are.
 I’ll decide whom you see.
 Remember sweetheart, you belong only to me.”